BIVROST/360WebPlayer/README.md

 	Allowed values: "true", "false";
 	optional, default: "false".

 *	`autoplay`: should the media be played on load?
-This might fail on mobile platforms.
+This might fail on some platforms (android).
 	Allowed values: "true", "false";
 	optional, default: "true".